grebes15/flashcards/README.md

 **Due:** 11:00am

-Design a scheme for your app
+Design a scheme for your app and present to an instructor.

 ### 2. Round description